jdillman/Commenter/README.md

 We want comments on our product pages.
 This will help engagement and allow our users to discuss the product with their friends!

-## Phase 1 Design ##
+## Design ##

 Meet with product team to discuss acceptance criteria.
 Create tasks and start high level estimating.
 Discuss what expectations are for MVP and reduce scope where necessary.

 Once you've ensured mockups and acceptance criteria tell the same story start planning how to deliver the product.
 Ensure your tasks are ranked well and the priority has been set (i.e don't waste 3 days building a complex delete and report comment menu if nobody cares about that for v1).

-## Phase 2 Data Requirements ##
+## Data Requirements ##

-In this particular instance another team will be building the backend component so I stub as much data as I can at the beginning to keep myself unblocked and moving forward.
-It will be important to stay synced with them so as soon as they lock down the APIs I can just plug it in without skipping a beat.
+In this particular instance another team will be building the backend component so I stub as much data as I can to keep myself unblocked and moving forward.

 ```
 // TODO plug in real API